newo88/p2-marvel-quiz/README.md

       3. From the dropdown menu in the section labeled 'Source' choose the option 'Master Branch' and click 'Save'.

       4. Once saved a notification informing you the site has been published will appear with a link to the website.

+### Making a local Clone

+-    Steps to clone this repositiory.

+       1. On GitHub go to the main page of the Repository.

+       2. Above the list of files click the code menu with the drop down arrow.

+       3. To clone the repository using HTTPS, under "Clone with HTTPS", click on the clipboard.

+       4. Open the Git Bash ternimal.

+       5. Change the current working directory to the location where you want the cloned directory.

+       6. Type git clone, and then paste the URL you copied earlier from step 3.

+       7. Press Enter to create your local clone.

+####    To troubleshoot any problems in cloning please go to GitHub pages for more help.
+[GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository#troubleshooting-cloning-errors)

 ### Code